See Kodak Film Calculator Link to Measure Your Film Run Time!

 Note: All tape digitizing is billed at 1:1 ratio and will not include color or audio correction.
-Any addtional viewing or
+Any additional viewing or organizing of tapes

 Full guarantees on all transfers when using in-house supplied tape stock or drives.